hrtsv/TempMan/README.md

    - In Dockge: Find your stack, click on it, look for the "app" service, and click on the "Logs" button.
    - With Docker Compose: Run `docker-compose logs app`

-2. Common issues and solutions:
-   - If you see "requirements.txt not found", check the repository structure in the logs.
-The file might be in a different location than expected.
-   - If you see "Frontend directory not found", again, check the repository structure.
-The frontend files might be in a different location.
-   - If you see "Error: app.py not found", the Flask application file might be in a different location or named differently.
-   - If you encounter frontend build issues, check the logs to see if the React files were created successfully.
-   - If the app can't connect to the database, ensure the `DATABASE_URL` environment variable is correct and the database container is running.

-3. Ensure that port 5000 is not being used by another service on your system.

-4. Verify that the PostgreSQL database is running correctly by checking its logs:
+2. Check the logs for the db service:
    - In Dockge: Look for the "db" service and check its logs.
    - With Docker Compose: Run `docker-compose logs db`

+3. Common issues and solutions:
+   - If the app can't connect to the database, ensure the `DATABASE_URL` environment variable is correct and the database container is running.
+   - If you see database-related errors, try reinitializing the database as described above.

+4. Ensure that port 5000 is not being used by another service on your system.

 5. If you need to modify the application:
    - Fork the TempMan repository on GitHub.